ewdemmons/My-Life/replit.md

 - **Defensive handling**: Missing person IDs are gracefully ignored in UI

 ### Data Persistence
-- All data stored locally with AsyncStorage
+- **Categories (Life Bubbles)**: Stored in Supabase with user isolation (RLS enforced)
+- **Tasks, Events, People**: Stored in AsyncStorage with user ID prefix for isolation
+- Realtime subscription for life_bubbles table keeps UI in sync
-- Default sample categories and tasks on first launch
+- Default sample categories created on first login via Supabase
-- Export and clear data options
+- Export and clear data options in Profile screen

 ### Supabase Integration
 - **Backend**: Supabase configured as the cloud backend for future data sync